Slip

 Mallary Tenore Tarpley

 Mallary Tenore Tarpley is a journalism and writing professor at the University of Texas at Austin’s Moody College of Communication and McCombs School of Business.
-Her writing has appeared in The New York Times, The Washington Post, Los Angeles Times, and The Dallas Morning News, among other publications.
+Her writing has appeared in The New York Times, The Washington Post, the Los Angeles Times, Time, and Teen Vogue, among other publications.
 She is the recipient of a prestigious Alfred P. Sloan Foundation grant, which helped support her research and writing.
-Mallary graduated from Providence College and has a master’s of fine arts in nonfiction writing from Goucher College.
+Mallary graduated from Providence College and has a Master of Fine Arts in nonfiction writing from Goucher College.
 She lives outside of Austin, Texas, with her husband and two children.
 Slip is her first book.

 Returns